 Ensuring that every word in your captioning is correct, MixCaptions has an editing feature that helps you correct mistakes and makes sure everything is 100% accurate.

-Accessibility For The Hearing Impaired
+Accessibility For The Deaf/Hard of Hearing

 Custom Branding, Look & Feel

 To bring the customization even further and on-brand – MixCaptions allows you to import your own fonts, watermarks, logos, and added effects to your captions.

 Add Captions to Video On These Social Media Platforms